oleon12/vilma/README.md

 ## Shiny App

 Vilma can be used through a <b>Shiny interface</b>.
 This interface was built for users with little experience in R or programming in general.
-However, the user is required to understand every parameter and index in order to perform an appropriate analysis for their research question.
+However, the user must understand all parameters and indices to perform an appropriate analysis for their research question.
 Therefore, we always advise users to keep in mind the principle of <b>GIGO (Garbage In, Garbage Out)</b>.
 Running the app is very easy: simply open an <i>R</i> or <i>RStudio</i> session and run the following lines of code.

 ```r
 library(vilma)